john-b-yang/obvius-smap/README.md

 * -c: [Optional] If passed, program outputs a Config (INI) file containing building + meter information
 * Example: python download.py -s 2019-04-01 -e 2019-04-03 | Returns all data for buildings + meters between April 1st, 2019, and April 3rd, 2019 (inclusive range)

+Outputs:
+* If -d is passed, a "devices.json" file is created
+* If -c is passed, a "config.ini" file is created
+* A "data" directory is created containing the CSVs corresponding to building + meter data
+* The last lines of terminal output from running this script provides a summary of the:
+    * Total number of requests
+    * Number of failed requests because no data was found within the given date range.
+    * Number of failed requests for other reasons.

 #### Progress Track
 * Data Ingestion: Set up how building data is parsed, interpreted, and stored.